uber/AutoDispose/README.md

 the lifecycle as ended, it is recommended to throw a `LifecycleEndedException` in your `correspondingEvents()` mapping, but it is up to the user.

-To to simplify implementations, there's an included `LifecycleScopes` utility class with factories for generating `CompletableSource` representations from `LifecycleScopeProvider` instances.
+To simplify implementations, there's an included `LifecycleScopes` utility class with factories for generating `CompletableSource` representations from `LifecycleScopeProvider` instances.

 There are three artifacts with this support: